Who’s Who at the ARA

 ARCHIVES AND RECORDS ASSOCIATION - STAFF, BOARD AND PRESIDENT

 JOHN CHAMBERS - Chief Executive

 John is the Chief Paid Officer of the Association and is Company Secretary.
 He has executive authority to act on behalf of the Association and has management responsibility for the Association's other paid staff.
 The CEO is the public face of the Association, representing its views in public debate and discussion.
 He has oversight of all ARA activities and works with Honorary Officers and the Board to develop and deliver strategy and policy.

-CHRIS SHERIDAN - CPD Programme Manager (Monday to Wednesday)
+CHRIS SHERIDAN - Head of Professional Standards & Development (Monday to Wednesday)

 LORRAINE LOGAN - Membership and Office Administrator

 Lorraine is the Membership and Office Administrator.
 She oversees the ARA Office based in Taunton and supports the ARA Board, officers and our members on a daily basis as requested.
 She is responsible for ensuring the smooth running of the ARA Office which includes all the administrative and financial procedures required to keep the Association functioning.

 THE BOARD OF THE ARCHIVES AND RECORDS ASSOCIATION UK and IRELAND (elected by members June 2020)

 Karl Magee is University Archivist at the University of Stirling and, before joining the Board, was Chair of ARA Scotland